1978 BDO World Darts Championship

 The 1978 Embassy World Darts Championship was the first BDO World Darts Championship.
 The tournament was organised by the British Darts Organisation who had already set up the WDF World Cup and Winmau World Masters in its five years since formation.
 This was the only year that the tournament was played in a matchplay format of legs, rather than sets which came into operation from 1979 onwards.
 BBC Television covered the event and began a long broadcasting partnership with the BDO.
 Sid Waddell was the lead commentator on the tournament which he would cover for the BBC until 1994.

 The championships became possible when Mike Watterson, a snooker promoter, came up with the idea whilst sat in a barber's chair in 1977.
 Imperial Tobacco, who already sponsored the World Snooker Championship with their Embassy brand, were also interested and with Watterson promoting the event Imperial also signed up to the darts version, which they were to sponsor for 25 years.
-The relationship only ended when the UK government decided to end tobacco companies right to sponsor sporting events.
+The relationship only ended when the UK government decided to end tobacco companies' right to sponsor sporting events.

 The tournament was held between 6 and 10 February.
 The tournament was held, for the only time, at the Heart of the Midlands Club in Nottingham.
 The BDO decided to move the event to Jollees Cabaret Club in Stoke-on-Trent for the following year.

 The third night of the tournament was when tournament began to be lit up when Leighton Rees checked out in ten darts in front of the TV cameras.
-Eric Bristow was the number one seed for the championship, but suffered a surprise first round defeat to Conrad Daniels of the United States.
+Eric Bristow was the number one seed for the championship, but suffered a surprise second round defeat to Conrad Daniels of the United States.